 Clavo Huasca Summary:

 It goes by a few common names such as clove vine (english translation) and palo huasca as well, but the most common name by which it's found is clavo huasca.
-There's a characteristic "maltese cross" in its cross section, which makes clavo huasca easy to identify from similar looking vines.
+There's a characteristic "maltese cross" in its cross section, which makes clavo huasca easy to identify from other, similar looking vines.

 The libido enhancing effects of clavo huasca have been found to work in both males and females, but are suggested to be strongest in females, and peak 3 hours after consumption.